aDobeZ/ElasticFusion/README.md

 Once finish the scanning, press **Save** button of the GUI, and the point cloud result will be saved in **result.ply**

+## To Do
+* Replace the global loop closure with [DLoopDetector](https://github.com/dorian3d/DLoopDetector) which is recommended by the author of ElasticFusion.
+* Use more sensory information to improve the result of reconstruction.

 # ElasticFusion #

 Real-time dense visual SLAM system capable of capturing comprehensive dense globally consistent surfel-based maps of room scale environments explored using an RGB-D camera.